Moritz and Bertha Datnowsky

 Alternate spellings: Datnovsky, Datnowski, Datnovskis, Dotnowski

-Moritz Datnowsky was born in 1860, the son of Jossel (Yossef) Meier Datnowsky and Sore (Sarah) Datnowsky, and Abraham's younger brother.
+Moritz Datnowsky was born in 1860, the son of Jossel (Yossef) Meier Datnowsky and Sore (Sarah) Datnowsky.
+He was given the name Movsha (or any similar variation of Moshe) at birth, and later went by the German-sounding Moritz.
+He was Abraham's younger brother.

-Moritz was born in Dotnuva, Lithuania (the origin of the Datnowsky name); he later resided in Kaunas, the second largest city in Lithuania.
+Moritz was born in Dotnuva, Lithuania (the origin of the Datnowsky name); he later resided in Kovno (Kaunas), the second largest city in Lithuania.

 Moritz Datnowsky's passport.